Olympics on NBC: 1972 Winter

-1980 Summer Olympic boycott
+1980 boycott

 NBC had won the U.S. broadcast rights for the 1980 Summer Olympics in Moscow, Russia, but when the United States Olympic Committee kept U.S. athletes home to honor the boycott announced by President Jimmy Carter in protest of the Soviet invasion of Afghanistan, the telecasts were greatly scaled back.
 In the end, what had been 150 hours of scheduled coverage, had substantially decreased to just a few hours.
 Highlights were fed to local NBC stations for use on their local newscasts.
 Many affiliates, however, refused to show the Olympic highlights on their local news or clear airtime for the few hours of coverage NBC did present.

 NBC's extensive coverage was canceled before a prime time anchor had been named; it was said that NBC Nightly News anchor John Chancellor (who formerly served as a Moscow bureau chief for NBC News), along with sportscasters Bryant Gumbel and Dick Enberg, were reportedly being considered for the prime time studio host role.
 Bryant Gumbel ultimately served as Seoul primetime host in 1988 while Dick Enberg co-hosted the Ceremonies through the 1996 closing.

-NBC Sports executive Don Ohlmeyer had originally commissioned to use "1980", an instrumental theme written by Herb Alpert, for the network's planned coverage of the Summer Olympics in Moscow.
+NBC Sports executive Don Ohlmeyer had originally commissioned to use "1980", an instrumental theme written by Herb Alpert, for NBC's planned coverage of the Summer Olympics in Moscow.
 It would ultimately be used seven years later as the official theme song for NBC's telecast of the 1986 FIFA World Cup in Mexico.

-1988 Summer Olympics in Seoul
+1988 Summer

 NBC then bid for, and won, the rights to televise the 1988 Summer Olympics.
-Due to American TV companies providing most of the revenue for the organizers, they agreed to schedule most of the team finals in the afternoon, which corresponded to prime time of the previous night in the United States (due to both South Korea being located near the western border of the International Date Line, in addition to the differences in time zones.)
+Due to American television companies providing most of the revenue for the organizers, they agreed to schedule most of the team finals in the afternoon, which corresponded to prime time of the previous night in the United States (due to both South Korea being located near the western border of the International Date Line, in addition to the differences in time zones).

 Today co-anchor Bryant Gumbel was the prime time host that year; Bob Costas hosted the late-night telecasts while Jane Pauley was one of the hosts of early-morning coverage.
 Gumbel and Dick Enberg were co-hosts for the opening and closing ceremonies.

 Michael Weisman led a team covering the 1988 Summer Olympics for the network.
 One of those employees was future NBC Entertainment and CNN President Jeff Zucker, who Weisman hired as a researcher.